BradySavarie/binary-search-tree/README.md

 <h1>🌲 Binary Search Tree</h1>

-For this project I decided to dive into the world of data structures and learn how to build a binary search tree.
-I've created it to be a command-line only program that contains the following 11 methods:
+For this project i've decided to dive into the world of data structures and learn how to build a binary search tree.
+This program has been designed to operate through a command-line interface, and it contains the following 11 methods:

   - Insert
   - Delete